frederic-perez/AmE-dictionary/data/idioms.md

 __a wild goose never laid a tame egg__ Something will not be spontaneously different from that which came before.
 The phrase is used to describe things that are determined by nature and the environment, or else inherited from the generation before.
 __a wink of sleep__ _n_ A bit of sleep; the smallest amount of sleep.
 (Usually in the negative.) _I couldn’t get a wink of sleep because of the noise._
 __a woman of her word__ A woman who can be expected to keep or follow through with her promises or intentions; a truthful, trustworthy, or reliable person.
 (Masculine: “man of his word.”) _Bob, I’m a woman of my word.
 If I tell you I’ll be at your house tomorrow morning at 10, then that’s when I’ll be there._
-__abide by__ To conform to; comply with: _abide by the rules._
+__abide by__ :three: To conform to; comply with: _abide by the rules._
-__above and beyond__ :dart::three: Exceeding expectations or requirements. _I will award extra credit to anyone who does research above and beyond the parameters of the assignment._
+__above and beyond__ :dart::six: Exceeding expectations or requirements. _I will award extra credit to anyone who does research above and beyond the parameters of the assignment._
 __above board__ :two::hammer:
 __above the salt__ Of or in a position of high standing, rank, regard, or repute.
 __absence makes the heart grow fonder__ _proverb_ A separation causes one to feel even more positive about the absent person or thing. _Ever since Carla’s boyfriend moved away, she can’t stop thinking about him.
 Absence makes the heart grow fonder._